Comprehensive Plan Documents Requesting Comprehensive Plan Amendments Background Information Quick Guides

 Requesting Comprehensive Plan Amendments

-A Pre-Application Conference is required before submitting a formal amendment application.
+If you are interested in requesting a change to the Comprehensive Plan a Pre-Application Conference is required before submitting a formal amendment application.
 To schedule a pre-application meeting, fill out the Pre-Application Conference form and email the form to the appropriate staff member listed on the form.

 The adoption of the Plan by the Raleigh City Council was the product of a two-year public process.
 Information on drafting the Plan, obtaining public input and the adoption process can be found in the Introduction and Framework chapter.